 Phyllis Karasov advises businesses on labor and employment matters.
-Her clients come from a variety of sectors, including construction, manufacturing, higher education, nonprofit and healthcare.
+Her clients come from a variety of sectors, including construction, manufacturing, higher education, K-12 private education, nonprofit and healthcare.
 She provides counsel in all areas of human resources, including hiring, handbooks, regulatory compliance, discrimination, sexual harassment, discipline and termination, Americans with Disabilities Act, OSHA rules and the Family and Medical Leave Act.
 As a former National Labor Relations Board attorney, Phyllis is often called upon to represent clients in labor union matters including arbitrations, collective bargaining agreements and union contracts.
 In higher education, Phyllis is an experienced and trained investigator of Title IX complaints.

 Labor and Employment

 Phyllis has substantial experience drafting, interpreting and enforcing noncompetition agreements, confidentiality agreements, and separation agreements.
 She also has deep experience developing and drafting employee handbooks and other types of employment documents and policies.
 She often represents clients before administrative agencies and in state and federal courts.

 - Represented employers in complaints of discrimination filed with Minnesota Department of Human Rights, St, Paul Department of Human Rights, Minneapolis Department of Civil Rights and the Equal Employment Opportunity Commission.

 - Represented employers in state and federal Occupational Safety and Health Administration (OSHA) citations and administrative law hearing process, resulting in recission of citations or significant reductions in the penalty or seriousness of the alleged violation.

 - Represented a construction contractor in a jurisdictional dispute.